Caddyshack: Production

 The scene that begins when Ty Webb's golf ball crashes into Carl Spackler's shack was not in the original script.
 It was added by director Harold Ramis after realizing that two of his biggest stars, Chevy Chase and Bill Murray, did not appear in a scene together.
 The three met for lunch and wrote the scene.
-This is the only film that Chase and Murray have appeared in together.
+While there were some worries about how Chase and Murray would act around one another, due to their rivalry while working together on Saturday Night Live, the two remained friendly and professional with one another throughout the whole writing and filming of the scene.
+This is the only film in which Chase and Murray have appeared together.

 Murray improvised much of the "Cinderella story" scene based on two lines of stage direction.
 Ramis gave him direction to act as a child.
-Murray hit flowers with a grass whip while fantasizing aloud about winning the U.S. Masters; a major golf tournament.
+Murray hit flowers with a grass whip while fantasizing aloud about winning the Masters Tournament, a major golf tournament.
 Murray was with the production only six days, and his lines were largely unscripted.
 Murray was working on Saturday Night Live at the time, and was not intended to have a large role but his part "mushroomed" and he was repeatedly recalled from New York to film additional scenes as production continued.

 Cindy Morgan said that a massage scene with Chevy Chase was improvised, and her reaction to Chase dousing her back with the massage oil, where she exclaimed "You're crazy!" was genuine.
 A scene in which her character dove into the pool was acted by a professional diver.
 Before the diver took over, she was led to the diving board by the crew and carefully directed up the ladder since she could not wear her contact lenses near the pool and was legally blind without them.

 A deal was made with John Dykstra's effects company for visual effects, including lightning, stormy sky effects, flying golf balls and disappearing greens' flags.
 The gopher was part of the effects package.
 Dykstra's technicians added hydraulic animation to the puppet, including ear movement, and built the tunnels through which it moved.

-The production became infamous for the amount of drug usage which occurred on-set, with supporting actor Peter Berkrot describing cocaine as "the fuel that kept the film running."
+The production became infamous for the amount of drug usage which occurred on set, with supporting actor Peter Berkrot describing cocaine as "the fuel that kept the film running."